Project-Counter/cop5/source/13-transitioning/03-transitioning-from-counter-r4-to-r5.rst

      - Total_Item_Investigations attributed to the database

    * - Record views
      - Total_Item_Investigations attributed to the database.
 (Note that resulting result click and record view counts will be the same.
-Librarians should use one or the other and not add them up.)
+Report consumers should use one or the other and not add them up.)

    * - :rspan:`1` DB2
      - Access denied - concurrent/simultaneous user limit exceeded